Imaani

-Imaani Saleem (born Melonie Crosdale on 1 January 1972) is an English singer, best known for representing the United Kingdom at the Eurovision Song Contest 1998 in Birmingham with the song "Where Are You".
-The song placed second in the contest, and became a top 20 hit in the United Kingdom and Benelux.
+Imaani Saleem (born Melonie Crosdale on 1 January 1972) is an English singer, best known for representing the United Kingdom (host country) at the Eurovision Song Contest 1998 in Birmingham with the song "Where Are You".
+The song placed second in the contest, and became a top-20 hit in the United Kingdom and Benelux.

 Although "Where Are You?" remains her only solo chart entry, in 2000 she re-entered the top 20 of the UK Singles Chart alongside Tru Faith & Dub Conspiracy with their version of "Freak Like Me".
 Later, she recorded many songs with jazz-dance group Incognito, and in 2014 released her debut studio album, Standing Tall.

 Early life and career

-Saleem was born in Nottingham, England to a family who all originated from Jamaica.
+Saleem was born in Nottingham, England to an interracial Asian-Jamaican couple.

-After leaving college and moving to London, a chance encounter on with a music producer on a train led to Imaani entering the music business.
+After leaving college and moving to London, a chance encounter on with a music producer on a train led to her entering the music business.
 In 1995, she provided vocals on the song "Easin' My Mind" by FM Inc., and in 1996, on Incognito's album Beneath the Surface.